ManimCommunity/manim/docs/source/adventure/basics.rst

 ValueTrackers
 =============

-``ValueTracker``s are the real things that allow you to synchronize multiple animations at once.
+ValueTrackers are the real things that allow you to synchronize multiple animations at once.
 They are basically just stored values, but you can animate their ``.set_value`` to produce animations.

 .. manim:: ValueTrackerShowcase